frederic-perez/AmE-dictionary/data/idioms.md

 __all over (someone)__ Paying overly close attention to someone or something, often accompanied by unwelcome physical closeness as well. _I had barely walked in the door when reporters were all over me for a story._
 __all over (something)__ :dart: __1__ Actively doing or working on something. _You need this printed out?
 No worries, I’m all over it._ __2__ Very interested in something. _My daughter is all over tennis these days, so I just signed her up for some lessons._
 __all over the map__
-__all over the place<sup>1</sup>__ _adj_ :five: Inconsistent; lacking a clear pattern; with a large amount of variation.
+__all over the place<sup>1</sup>__ _adj_ :six: Inconsistent; lacking a clear pattern; with a large amount of variation.
 Very scattered or disorganized; ill-conceived. _Boy, that presentation was all over the place.
 It’s like they wrote it five minutes before taking the stage!_ _I asked each person in turn, and their answers were all over the place._ _Amy Schumer has been all over the place lately._
-__all over the place<sup>2</sup>__ _adv_ :three: __1__ Thoroughly; completely. _I took a big piece of paper and then just painted flowers all over the place._ __2__ In multiple directions, sometimes in a random or near random pattern. _They started firing all over the place._ _He poured a big glass of milk but then it spilled all over the place._
+__all over the place<sup>2</sup>__ _adv_ :four: __1__ Thoroughly; completely. _I took a big piece of paper and then just painted flowers all over the place._ __2__ In multiple directions, sometimes in a random or near random pattern. _They started firing all over the place._ _He poured a big glass of milk but then it spilled all over the place._
 __all over the place<sup>3</sup>__ _n_ Everywhere; over a great distance or area. _Now that we’ve graduated, my college friends are all over that place, and I hardly ever see them._
 __all over__ _Dick jokes all over._
 __all shapes and sizes__ :three: Many varieties. _These plants come in all shapes and sizes, so I’m sure you’ll find one that fits in your little apartment._